Skip to main content

 Depending on the Client to Gateway authentication method you choose, the Service Account used to connect the Gateway might need different ACLs to operate properly.

-On top of that, Gateway needs its own Service Account with the following ACLs to operate correctly:
+In addition, Gateway needs its own service account with the following ACLs to operate correctly:

-• Read on internal topics and they should (ofc) exist
+• Read on internal topics and they should exist

 • Describe consumer group for internal topic